Malloreddus recipe (Sardinian gnocchi)

 In a large pot on medium to high heat, add a generous drizzle of olive oil

-Once heated up fry the garlic and onion together
+Once the oil has heated up fry the garlic and onion together, until golden in colour

 Finally, add the half teaspoon of nutmeg, and allow to simmer for a few minutes before taking off the heat